Difficulty

 - Position the assembly so that the opening faces toward the ground.

-- Secure the dryer vent hood to the siding on the home’s exterior using wood screws
+- Secure the dryer vent hood to the siding on the home’s exterior using wood screws.
+For masonry homes, use appropriate anchors instead of wood screws.

 - Caulk around the top and sides of the hood to seal it from the elements using an exterior-grade silicone caulk.

 - Do not caulk along the bottom.
-This way any moisture that might get behind the hood can escape.
+Any moisture that might get behind the hood needs to escape.

 - Measure the distance between the elbows, including the overlap from the connection at each end.

-- Assemble the cut pieces of duct pipe, ensuring that the crimped end of the pipe fits into the pipe above it.
-This allows the exhaust from the dryer to flow smoothly to its exit at the vent hood.
+- Assemble the cut pieces of duct pipe.
+Make sure that the crimped end of the pipe fits into the pipe above it.
+This allows the exhaust from the dryer to flow smoothly to the exit at the vent hood.

 Each connection of duct pipe needs to be held together and any lengths of pipe longer than a few feet need to be supported.